How to BOC

 Easy.
-Just look for the emails being sent out to the outing club list serve the week leading up to the trip and reply back to the trip leader.
+Just look for the emails being sent out to the outing club list serve and reply back to the trip leader.
 Once you’ve said you’re going on a trip, you’re committed barring sickness or alien abduction.
 You can also find out more about trips that are happening if you come to our meetings.

 How do I check out gear?

-The Equipment room is located in the basement of Hathorn and is open every Monday, Wednesday and Friday from 4-5 pm.
+The Equipment room is located right next to the Package Center and is open every Monday, Wednesday and Friday from 4-5 pm.
 Once there our friendly E-room staff will help you select and check out gear.
-All you need is a 5$ dollar deposit.
+All you need is a $5 dollar deposit.
 For more technical gear, you need to run it by that sport’s director.
 Be sure to return gear that you’ve checked out within one week so that others might enjoy it as well.
 See this page for more information.